Ethiopia: Army chief shot during coup attempt, says PM | DW | 23.06.2019

 After reports of a coup attempt, the prime minister of Ethiopia has said the army chief of staff has been shot.
 Unknown elements reportedly attempted to topple a regional government.

-The chief of staff of Ethiopia's army was shot on Saturday, Prime MInister Abiy Ahmed announced on television, dressed in miltary fatigues.
+The chief of staff of Ethiopia's army was shot on Saturday, Prime MInister Abiy Ahmed announced on television, AFP news agency reported.

 Seare Mekonnen, the professional head of the Ethiopian National Defense Force, took office in 2018.
 His condition is unknown.

 His shooting came amid reports of a failed uprising in the country's northern Amhara state.
-The federal government reported unknown elements had unsuccessfully atempted to topple the regional government.
+The federal government said unknown elements had unsuccessfully atempted to topple the regional government.

 Residents in the region's capital, Bahir Dar, reported hearing gunshots in the city, while the US embassy issued alerts about gunfire in the country's capital, Addis Adaba, and violence around Bahir Dar.